yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 ![Unique encounters by 30 minute block](/assets/img/trace/encounters_30.png)

 # Length of Encounters
 The number of people I come into contact with is less interesting than knowing how long I was in contact with them and at what "proximity".
-Let us look at the number of pings recorded in each session where I encountered another individual.
+Let us look at the number of pings recorded each time I encountered another individual.
 Since I had made sure that I did not come into contact with the same individual on multiple days, I simply did a groupby on the 'msg' column for this.

 ![Histogram of number of pings](/assets/img/trace/ping_histogram.png)